Living-with-machines/alto2txt/docs/Demo.md

 # Demo

-A working example of alto2txt.
+A working example of `alto2txt`.

-Input xml files from digitised newspapers create an object for every section, paragraph, sentence, and individual word, making it difficult to read articles.
-Each newspaper page has an associated alto (.xml) file with content, and the pages share a mets (.xml) file with meta data about what articles/other content contain and where.
+Input `XML` files from digitised newspapers create an object for every section, paragraph, sentence, and individual word, making it difficult to read articles.
+Each newspaper page has an associated alto (`.xml`) file with content, and the pages share a mets (`.xml`) file with meta data about what articles/other content contain and where.

-The resulting .txt files are one per article, which may span multiple newspaper pages.
+The resulting `.txt` files are one per article, which may span multiple newspaper pages.

 ## Quick Demo